gohugoio/hugoDocs/content/en/templates/shortcode.md

 ## Methods

 Use these methods in your _shortcode_ templates.
-Refer to each methods's documentation for details and examples.
+Refer to each method's documentation for details and examples.

 {{% render-list-of-pages-in-section path=/methods/shortcode %}}